“Eat food. Not too much. Mostly plants.”

 We eat good fats

 Fat has had a bad rep over the last couple of decades, but it is suddenly being vindicated in both science and the media.
 We believe that a moderate amount of good fats are an essential part of a well-balanced diet.
-Good fats include things like avocados, nut and olive oils, coconut oil/milk/cream, full-fat dairy and grass-fed (preferably organic) meats.
+Good fats include things like avocados, nut and olive oils, coconut oil/milk/cream, organic eggs, full-fat organic or free-range dairy, ghee, seafood (particularly oily fish) and grass-fed (preferably organic) meats.

-Calling them good does not give us a license to gorge on them of course, but we usually eat the now-being-recommended 3-a-day dairy (often full-fat milk, yogurt and cheese), cook or dress foods with oils or butter, and eat meat several times a week without worrying too much about trimming fats!
+Calling them good does not give us a license to gorge on them of course, but we usually eat the now-being-recommended 3-a-day dairy (often full-fat milk, yogurt and cheese), cook or dress foods with oils or butter, eat oily fish and seafood often and eat meat several times a week without worrying too much about trimming fats!